 You are in luck because Uruguay has the world’s longest carnival –or carnaval as it is called in Spanish.
-So if you land in Montevideo in late January, any time February or the beginning of March*, you are going to hit carnival.
+It goes on for forty (forty!) nights.
+So if you land in Montevideo any time from late January to the beginning of March, you are going to experience some authentic Uruguayan carnival.

 What’s worth checking out in Carnival

 - The Llamadas is a totally authentic two-night parade on the second Thursday and Friday of February in Montevideo.
 Absolutely amazing.
 See the video.
 Don’t miss it.
 If there is a raincheck, the parades will take place the same days a week later.